docker/docs/docker-hub/configure-sign-in.md

 title: Configure registry.json to enforce sign in
 ---

+By default, members of your organization can use Docker Desktop on their machines without signing in to any Docker account.
+To ensure that a user signs in to a Docker account that is a member of your organization and that the organization’s settings apply to the user’s session, you can use a `registry.json` file.

 The `registry.json` file is a configuration file that allows administrators to specify the Docker organization the user must belong to and ensure that the organization’s settings apply to the user’s session.
-The Docker Desktop installer can create this file and deploy it to the users’ machines as part of the installation process.
+The Docker Desktop installer can create this file on the users’ machines as part of the installation process.

-After you deploy a `registry.json` file to a user’s machine, it prompts the user to sign into Docker Desktop.
+After a `registry.json` file is configured on a user’s machine, Docker Desktop prompts the user to sign in.
 If a user doesn’t sign in, or tries to sign in using a different organization, other than the organization listed in the `registry.json` file, they will be denied access to Docker Desktop.

-Deploying a `registry.json` file and forcing users to authenticate offers the following benefits:
+Deploying a `registry.json` file and forcing users to authenticate is not required, but offers the following benefits:

-1. Allows administrators to configure features such as [Image Access Management](image-access-management.md) which allows team members to:
+ - Allows administrators to configure features such as [Image Access Management](image-access-management.md) which allows team members to:
     - Only have access to Trusted Content on Docker Hub
     - Pull only from the specified categories of images
-2. Authenticated users get a higher pull rate limit compared to anonymous users.
+- Authenticated users get a higher pull rate limit compared to anonymous users.
 For example, if you are authenticated, you get 200 pulls per 6 hour period, compared to 100 pulls per 6 hour period per IP address for anonymous users.
 For more information, see [Download rate limit](download-rate-limit.md).
-3. Blocks users from accessing Docker Desktop until they are added to a specific organization.
+- Blocks users from accessing Docker Desktop until they are added to a specific organization.

 {% include configure-registry-json.md %}